songjiaxun/fluent-plugin-azure-storage-append-blob-lts/README.md

 ### `time_slice_format`

 Format of the time used in the file name.
 Default is '%Y%m%d'.
 Use '%Y%m%d%H' to split files hourly.

+### `calculate_checksums`

+Whether to calculate MD5 checksum and provide it in a header for the blob service.

+You want to set it to `false` in FIPS enabled environments.

+Default: true

 ### Run tests